compwiz32/website/content/authors/admin/_index.md

 Mike Kanakos, an experienced IT professional, is a PowerShell expert and Microsoft MVP with over 25 years of expertise.
 <br>
 <br>
 He is also a co-leader of the Research Triangle PowerShell Users Group and a core team member for the PowerShell Summit in Seattle, WA.
-He regularly contributes technology articles to various IT websites.
 <br>
 <br>
-At Align Technology, Mike heads a team that is dedicated to creating automation tools specifically for Azure AD, Active Directory, and Single Sign-On.
+At Align Technology, Mike heads a team that is dedicated to developing automation tools for on-prem and cloud technologies such as AzureAD, Exchange, Server Management, and core Active Directory technologies.